Jean de Brébeuf: Relics, beatification and canonization

 Brébeuf's family later donated his skull in a silver reliquary to the Catholic church orders in Québec.
-It was held by the women of the Hôtel-Dieu de Québec and the Ursuline convent from 1650 until 1925, when the relics were moved to the Québec Seminary for a ceremony to celebrate Brébeuf's beatification.
+It was held by the women of the Hôtel-Dieu de Québec and the Ursuline convent from 1650 until 1925 when the relics were moved to the Québec Seminary for a ceremony to celebrate Brébeuf's beatification.
 According to Catholic belief, these relics provide physical access to the influence of the saint of whom they are a part.

 In 1652 Paul Raguenau went through the Relations and pulled out material relating to the martyrs of New France.
 He formalized this material in a document, to be used as the foundation of canonization proceedings, entitled Memoires touchant la mort et les vertus (des Pères Jesuits), or the Manuscript of 1652.
 The religious communities in New France considered the Jesuit martyrs as imitators of previous saints in the Catholic Church.
 In this sense, Brébeuf in particular, and others like him, reinforced the notion that "...Canada was a land of saints".

-Catherine de Saint-Augustin said that Brébeuf appeared to her in a vision at the Québec Hôtel-Dieu while she was in a state of "mystical ecstasy," and he acted as her spiritual advisor.
+Catherine de Saint-Augustin said that Brébeuf appeared to her in a vision at the Québec Hôtel-Dieu while she was in a state of "mystical ecstasy", and he acted as her spiritual advisor.
 According to one account, Catherine de Saint-Augustin ground up part of Brébeuf's relic bone and gave it in a drink to a heretical and mortally ill man.
 It is said that the man was cured of his disease.
 In another instance, in 1660–61, a possessed woman was exorcised by the aid of one of Brébeuf's ribs, again while under the care of Catherine de Saint-Augustin.
 The exact circumstances of this event are disputed.
 Brébeuf's relics were also used by nuns who were treating wounded Huguenot (Protestant) soldiers, and they "reported that his assistance [bone slivers put in soldiers' drinks] helped rescue these patients from heresy".

 Jean de Brébeuf was canonized by Pope Pius XI on 29 June 1930, and proclaimed one of the patron saints of Canada by Pope Pius XII on 16 October 1940.
 A contemporary newspaper account of the canonization declares: "Brébeuf, the 'Ajax of the mission', stands out among them [others made saints with him] because of his giant frame, a man of noble birth, of vigorous passions tamed by religion," describing both the man and his defining drive according to formal terms of hagiography.

+The Jesuits of Canada and the United States announced a tour of Brébeuf's relics throughout both countries in 2024.